aakash30jan/springer_books/README.md

-Original scrapper by chris-hamberg/springer_books .
+Original scrapper by chris-hamberg/springer_books.

-Follow the original instructions from here (for those not familiar with Python or git).
+Follow the original instructions from there.

 OR